 A World of Wine at Your Doorstep

 On Friday afternoon, head out Route 66 to Delaplane.
 You'll know you've arrived when you see the towering yellow building on the hill (Barrel Oak Winery) overlooking the valley.
 But bypass that for now and instead start your weekend at Blue Valley Vineyard and Winery next door.
 The Zissios family has a history of winemaking in Greece that inspired owners John and Helen to buy this property 20 years ago.
-The winery opened in 2015 - their white Heritage blend is a special treat and the views can’t be beat.
+The winery opened in 2015; the estate Sauvignon Blanc is a special treat, and the views can’t be beat.

 Next, head to BOW - they're open late on Fridays.
 Barrel Oak Winery is a center of social activity.
 “We didn’t want to just sell wine,” says Brian Roeder.
 “We wanted to create a place of community.”
 He and his wife Sharon, who makes the wine, have succeeded in this plan.
-Along with the typical varietals, you’ll find Albarino, Syrah and more.
-Extremely dog friendly, too!
+Along with the typical varietals, you’ll find Virginia’s newest love interests, Petit Manseng, Petit Verdot, and more.
+Extremely dog friendly, too.

 For dinner, head over to Marshall.
 Field and Main opened to happy crowds in 2016.
 Owner Neil Wavra is a wine connoisseur par excellence and his skill at pairing wine and locally-sourced food is second to none.

 A scenic drive through winding back roads brings you to Granite Heights Winery.
-The farm is uge, but the production so far is small, and owners Luke and Toni are elbow-deep in every aspect.
-Don't mistake their lack of size for lack of sophistication: Granite Heights won three gold medals at the 2016 Virginia Governor's Cup, and Evening Serenade was voted into the Governor's Case as one of the top 12 wines in Virginia that year.
+The farm is huge, but the production so far is small, and owners Luke and Toni are elbow-deep in every aspect.
+Don't mistake their lack of size for lack of sophistication: Granite Heights has won more gold medals in a few short years than most wineries can hope to win in a decade.

 A Portuguese palace is your next stop.
-Morais Vineyards’ roots beam through in their distinctive wines: Battlefield, a “Vihno Verde” (green wine) made from the Portuguese Albarino grape; Touriga Nacional, best known as a component in the finest ports; and three dessert wines: Moscatel, Jeropiga and Cherry Wine.
-And if you are by chance looking for a spectacular wedding venue, you are in the right place!
+Morais Vineyards’ roots shine through in their distinctive wines: Battlefield, a “Vihno Verde” (green wine) made from the Portuguese Albarino grape; Touriga Nacional, best known as a component in the finest ports; and three dessert wines: Moscatel, Jeropiga and Cherry Wine.
+The Cherry will have you so addicted so quickly that you’ll need to keep the bottle you inevitably purchase stashed in a very inconvenient location just to keep you from day drinking.
+And if you are by chance looking for a spectacular wedding venue, you are in the right place.

-Fortify yourself with your inn's Huntsman’s Breakfast or make arrangements for a “Wine Country” basket.
 Your Sunday itinerary can be as ambitious or as leisurely as you like.
-Be prepared to drop some bucks this day - you will not be disappointed with the quality of your experiences.
+Be prepared to drop some bucks, though; today’s not cheap, but you won’t be disappointed.

-Due north, in Markham, the adults-only Chateau O’Brien offers an eclectic selection of vinifera varietals and apple wines.
-Try the Reserve Tasting, $35 per person, before making your high-end selections.
+About a half hour west, in Markham, the adults-only Chateau O’Brien offers an eclectic selection of vinifera varietals and apple wines.
+Reserve in advance for the Cellar Collection Tasting, $25 per person, before making your high-end selections.